jlento/atm-doc/slurm/README.md

 - Sending email when a job starts/finishes is not working?

-## PART 2: What's going on in the batch system?
+## What's going on in the batch system?

 ### How to submit a quick test job?